Mac security 101: How secure are Macs, really?

 Mac computers come equipped with several hardware- and software-based features designed to protect sensitive information and safeguard your system.
 While these security controls do not make Macs immune to hackers, they can certainly help.

-Control over Mac App Store
+Mac App Store

 Apple maintains control over the App Store, notarizing Mac apps to verify that they have been scanned for malicious content.
-This doesn’t provide complete security, but it adds an extra layer of protection.
+This control doesn’t provide complete security, but it adds an extra layer of endpoint protection.

 Gatekeeper